What You Should Know

 3–12 cm long; 1–3.5 cm thick; equal or somewhat swollen below; covered with silky appressed fibers; dry; white; sometimes discoloring brownish where handled; basal mycelium white.

 Thick and firm; white to pale grayish; not changing when sliced.

 Spores 7–9 x 4–5 µm; ellipsoid; smooth; hyaline in KOH; inamyloid.
 Basidia 4-sterigmate.
 Cheilocystidia, pleurocystidia not found.
 Pileipellis a cutis of cylindric elements 2.5–7.5 µm wide; hyaline to brownish in KOH.
 Clamp connections present.

-Tricholoma pardinum mushrooms may be confused with several edible grey-capped members of the genus Tricholoma, and some authorities recommend leaving all grey-capped Tricholoma mushrooms for experienced hunters.
+Tricholoma pardinum mushrooms may be confused with several edible gray-capped members of the genus Tricholoma, and some authorities recommend leaving all gray-capped Tricholoma mushrooms for experienced hunters.

 Several superficially similar European species could be mistaken for T. pardinum.